The Mental Health Effects of COVID-19 on Communities of Color

 Therapists say it is also important for the impacted communities to have access to mental health resources.

-Agnew, who owns a private practice in Hartford, said that a lot of her clients are coming to her voicing concerns over lack of trust in the health care system and disparities in treatment.
+Agnew, a Licensed Clinical Social Worker who owns a private practice in Hartford, said that a lot of her clients are coming to her voicing concerns over lack of trust in the health care system and disparities in treatment.
 She said that it is important for people to seek mental health care right now and added that a lot of insurance companies have waived copays.

 "Specifically health workers, specifically those on the front-lines because you might think you are okay and your anxiety might be showing up in a different way than it normally does," said Agnew.